sagemath/sagewiki_to_gh-2022-10-10/days38.md

 ..
 Note:: What's New:

+    * The `complete schedule`_ which contains links to slides and more.

     * The wiki page to organize `projects and coding sprints`_ is ready.
       Add an entry for your project there or attach your name to a project that you'd like to work on.